w3c/IFT/IFT-Explainer.md

 because patches are shared between users.

 We incorporated a new idea to allow patches of glyph-only data to be **independent**.
 (This type of patch would have been too costly to compute dynamically, but they work well with this new framework of pre-computed patches.)
+This also allows independent patches to be requested in parallel, which functionally is very similar to how unicode range webfont loading works.

 Thus, both **independent** (commutative) and **dependent** (non-commutative) patches are [supported](https://w3c.github.io/IFT/Overview.html#font-format-extensions).